AlirezaEtezad/Password_Generator/README.md

 # Password Generator

-Ete-Pass is a strong password generator with customizable character types and length.
+Ete_Pass is a strong password generator with customizable character types and length.

 ## Features